 St Winifred’s is adorned with five stained glass windows.
 At the west end of the church stands a tower, 76 feet high and about 500 years old.
 The tower clock, installed in 1934 in memory of Charlotte Kitson, strikes every hour and can be heard in all parts of the village.
 For many years the tower suffered from damp, and in 1931 a fund was started to provide a rendering for the whole tower and the western end of the south wall.

 Much older than the clock – and even more audible – is the set of bells, housed within the tower.
-In fact, in the set of six bells there are three which are as old as or older than the tower itself.
+In fact, in the set of six bells there are three which are as old as or older than the tower itself, with Two of the bells dating as far back as the 1440s.
 In 1934, all the bells were taken down, repaired, retuned and rehung on strengthened frames – a very necessary operation considering the bells altogether weigh 33 hundredweight, 3 quarters and 11 pounds – or in excess of 1½ tons!

 With bells go bell-ringers, practising an ancient and traditional skill, proclaiming imminent services at the church as well as marking times of celebration and, with muffled peal, sadness.
 As far as we are able to tell, a local team of bell ringers has existed without interruption and peals have been regularly rung.